ai2cm/index/README.md

 # Vulcan Climate Modeling Repostories

-Our work is spread across a few key repositories.
-These are roughly divided in to Libraries and Applications.
+Our work is spread across a few key open-source, open-development repositories.
+These are roughly divided in to Applications and Libraries.

 ## Applications